ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 Since the raw observational data come in various formats, a diverse set of "IODA converters" exists to transform the raw observation data files into IODA format.
 While many of these Python-based IODA converters have been developed to handle marine-based observations, users can utilize the "IODA converter engine" components to develop and implement their own IODA converters to prepare arbitrary observation types for data assimilation within JEDI.

-The Land DA System includes options to use observation data in :term:`GHCN`, :term:`IMS`, :term:`SFCSNO`, :term:`SMAP`, and :term:`SMOPS` format.
+The Land DA System includes options to use observation data in :term:`GHCN`, :term:`IMS`, :term:`SFCSNO`, :term:`SMAP`, and :term:`SMOPS` formats.
 It also includes a variety of utility scripts to convert observation data to IODA format:

 * :github:`ghcn_snod2ioda.py <blob/develop/ush/ghcn_snod2ioda.py>`
 * :github:`imsfv3_scf2ioda.py <blob/develop/ush/imsfv3_scf2ioda.py>`